selinaerhabor/keep-learning-first-aid/README.md

 ## 5. Deployment
 ## 5.1 Deployment Process:
 For deploying the Keep Learning First Aid (KLFA) Website to Heroku:
+* Ensure git has been initialised `git init`
+* Use `git remote add` command with github repository url in order to push code to GitHub
-* Firstly, type into AWS Cloud9 terminal the command `pip freeze > requirements.txt` to create a requirements.txt file.
+* Type into AWS Cloud 9 terminal the command `pip freeze > requirements.txt` to create a requirements.txt file.
 * Then, type into AWS Cloud9 terminal the command `echo web: python app.py > Procfile` to create a Procfile.
 * Use commands - `git add` and then `git commit` to apply the changes to the application, then use `git push` to push the project to GitHub.
 * Create a new app where this application will be deployed on the Heroku website by clicking on the button called "New" in your Heroku dashboard.